-AS9100 uses the ISO 9001 standard as a foundation for its requirements, adding specific requirements and notes throughout specific to the aviation, space and defense industry.
-As a result, transitioning from ISO 9001 to AS9100 is simple.
+AS9100 uses the ISO 9001 standard as a foundation for its requirements, and adds certain requirements and notes throughout that are specific to the aviation, space and defense industry.
+This makes transitioning from ISO 9001 to AS9100 simple.
 It is also possible to implement a QMS system that is compliant to both ISO 9001 and certify areas engaged in the aerospace industry to AS9100.

 When transitioning from ISO 9001 to AS9100, you will find the additional requirements for AS9100 in italics.
 There are many areas that have additional requirements, but the following are the largest differences between the two standards:

-Purchasing and purchased product– this section contains many additional requirements in regards to supplier control.
+- Purchasing and Purchased Product – This section contains many additional requirements regarding supplier control.

-Production and Service Provision – This topic has the largest amount of change in AS9100.
+- Production and Service Provision – This topic has the most changes in AS9100.
 The reason is that this is the biggest difference from one industry to the other.
 The changes include production processes, as well as required controls on production equipment and support after delivery.